janezicmatej/aoc-template/README.md

 - `cargo download <day>`: download input file for `day`
 - `cargo solve <day>`: run solution against input for `day`

+*Run `cargo build --all` once so scaffold and download packages get compiled, otherwise they will have to be compiled on first run.*

 ### dotenv

 set `YEAR` to whichever year you are solving for and `TOKEN` to AoC session Cookie